 Anti-Kremlin Activist In Critical Condition After Suspected Poisoning, Pussy Riot Says

-Pyotr Verzilov, a prominent member of the Russian art and activist collective Pussy Riot, is suspected to have been the victim of a poisoning in Moscow on Tuesday, according to the group and local media.
+Pyotr Verzilov, a prominent member of the Russian art and activist collective Pussy Riot, is suspected to have been poisoned in Moscow on Tuesday, according to the group and local media.

 Veronika Nikulshina, Verzilov's partner and fellow member in the group, told Meduza that Verzilov had begun to feel unwell following a court hearing on Tuesday and was later hospitalized in critical condition.
 Two hours after arriving home, "between eight and ten" that evening, Nikulshina said, "his condition got exponentially worse.
 First it was his vision, then his ability to speak, and then his ability to walk."

-As of this morning, Verzilov remains in critical condition but is expected to survive.
+As of Thursday morning, Verzilov remained in critical condition but was expected to survive.

-Pussy Riot tweeted this morning that it was in search of a toxicologist who could consult on Verzilov's condition.
+Pussy Riot tweeted Thursday morning that it was in search of a toxicologist who could consult on Verzilov's condition.
 "It's about Peter who was poisoned," the group wrote.
-The group later said they had found a doctor.
+The group later said it had found a doctor.

 A U.S. spokesperson for the group tells NPR that members are awaiting more clear information from doctors on what may have caused Verzilov's condition.